ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    **Note:** Leave the other CHAP settings commented. {{site.data.keyword.BluSoftlayer_full}} storage uses only one-way authentication.

-7. Set iSCSI to start at boot and start it at this time.
+7. Set iSCSI to start at boot and start it now.
    - RHEL 6:

       ```